Noomii logo

 Comments (3)

-John Belmont over 9 years ago
+John Belmont almost 10 years ago

 I think this is indeed true for most forms of coaching as most coaching tends to be geared to those whose primary need is not emotional or more existential in nature.
 For the latter, I do see a need for options other than face to face.
 I have been volunteer coaching, personal development/peer support, on a site which is strictly text to text.
 The comment I often get is that it is a lot more comfortable for some clients to share concerns of a more emotional nature in non face to face interactions.
 They are less inhibited.
 I often receive this message from my more introverted clients.
 One could argue that I am enabling them to not address what may be perceived as a pathological aversion to socializing.
 If I sense this might be the case, I always refer them to a therapist.
 I simply provide an ear for those who currently feel they have no other outlet to get help moving forward in their lives.
 If text is the way, so be it.